-Drug testing is an important regulation for many Americans under contract.
-This is true across the spectrum of industries.
-Workers within a major corporation need to prove they are reliable, safe workers that uphold the principles of the company.
+Drug testing is an important regulation for many Americans under employment contracts.
+This is true across a spectrum of industries.
+Workers within a major corporations need to prove they are reliable, safe workers that uphold the principles of the company.

 Nurses and medical workers cannot put lives at risk while under the influence.
 Police officers cannot appear to be above the law and must abide by drugs policies.
 Athletes and sports teams require regular drug testing to ensure that they are naturally gifted, worthy winners.

 There are different ways to test these individuals, and one of the popular approaches these days is hair follicle drug testing.
 The problem is that while many see the potential of this methods, and the advancements made, there are also critics that highlight ongoing limitations.